telerik/maui-docs/controls/pdfviewer/fonts.md

 ## Embedded Fonts

-All fonts, which are not included in the 14 standard ones have to be embedded in the PDF document.
-Otherwise, the result when the document is rendered is unpredictable as the PdfViewer renderer fallbacks to the default fonts.
+All fonts except the [14 standard fonts](#standard-fonts) must be embedded in the PDF document.
+Otherwise, the rendering of the document will lead to unpredictable results as the PDF Viewer renderer falls back to the default fonts.

 ### Registering a Font

-PdfViewer for .NET MAUI works with [RadPdfProcessing library](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/overview) model
+The PDF Viewer for .NET MAUI works with the [RadPdfProcessing library](https://docs.telerik.com/devtools/document-processing/libraries/radpdfprocessing/overview) model.
+To embed a font, utilize the `RegisterFont` static method provided by the PdfProcessing fonts repository.
+Use the `RegisterFont` method for `TrueType` fonts as well.

-Utilize the PdfProcessing's FontsRepository `RegisterFont` static method to embed various fonts, including `TrueType` fonts. `RegisterFont` requires four parameters - `FontFamily`, `FontStyle` and `FontWeight` objects describing the font and a byte array containing the raw font data.
+`RegisterFont` requires four parameters: the `FontFamily`, `FontStyle`, and `FontWeight` objects describing the font and a byte array containing the raw font data.

+#### Example: Embedding a Non-Standard Font

-**Embed a non-standard font with PdfProcessing library**
+The following example demonstrates how to embed a non-standard font when working with the PDF Viewer and the PdfProcessing library.

-**1**: Add the `.ttf` file containing the font data to your .NET MAUI project, in the example below it is placed inside `Resources` folder:
+**1**: Add the `.ttf` file containing the font data to your .NET MAUI project.
+In the example below, the `.ttf` it is placed inside `Resources` folder:

 ![.NET MAUI PdfViewer fonts](images/pdf-fonts.png)

->Make sure to update the Build Action of the .ttf file to **Embedded resource**.
+>Make sure to update the build action of the `.ttf` file to **Embedded resource**.

 **2**: Add a sample implementation for reading the font data from a stream, for example: